syedaumme/InfraPilot-SandBox/README.md

 - 🟢 Actively evolving
 - 🟢 Fundamentals-first
-- 🟢 Public learning repository
+- 🟢 currently implementing CPU and process monitoring as part of the InfraPilot backend (Day 10).

 ---